-The world of mechanical keyboards is vast and more than a little confusing if you’re just getting started.
+If you’ve tried entering the world of mechanical keyboards, you understand how vast and confusing that world can be.
 There are so many kinds to choose from that picking a path seems like more trouble than it’s worth.
-But if you narrow down what you want from a mechanical keyboard, finding the perfect one is possible.
+But if you narrow down what you want from a mechanical keyboard, finding the perfect one becomes possible.

 Some people buy mechanical keyboards for the sheer nostalgia of it all, whether to replicate a beloved keyboard from their youth or because they thrive on the old-school sound of clacking keys.
 Others gravitate toward them because they can fine-tune the typing experience.
 Mechanical keyboards utilize a mechanism called a switch, which is essentially a metal spring tuned to offer a variety of noises, response times, and travel times.
 Cherry MX switches tend to be the most common, and they’re categorized by color.
 (Mechanical Keyboards has a helpful primer on the typing experience of each switch.)
 You’ll also find manufacturers making their own switches with different names.